jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [300] NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA
 ```

-To combine the "dates" object with all these repeated NA's we will use `c()` which combines vectors.
-Make sure we put "dates" first to maintain the correct order.
+To combine the *dates* object with all these repeated NA's we will use `c()` which combines vectors.
+Make sure we put *dates* first to maintain the correct order.

 ```r
 dates <- c(dates, rep(NA, (length(location) - length(dates))))
 ```

-And we can now check the length of "dates".
+And we can now check the length of *dates*.

 ```r